Solar Panel Cost in Maine (2022 Local Savings Guide)

 |Panel model||Avg cost per watt|

 Ready to see how much you can save by going solar?
-Follow the links above to connect with a top installer in Maine.
+Follow the links below to connect with a top installer in Maine.
 These companies will help you get a quick, no-obligation solar quote for your upfront cost and long-term savings.

-FAQ: Solar Panel Cost Maine
+FAQs: Solar Panel Cost Maine

 The EcoWatch team gets questions from Maine residents all the time about the process and benefits of going solar.
 Below are some of the questions we see most often from homeowners in the Pine Tree State.
+If you have specific questions that aren’t answered here, reach out to our team of solar experts at email@example.com.

 This might seem like a simple question, but the answer is quite complicated.
 In Maine, solar panel systems are priced based on the number of watts you need, with each watt costing approximately $2.83 locally.
 Every home requires a different size system based on the roof size, monthly energy consumption, home size and efficiency, the equipment selected, and many other factors.